wavefrontHQ/docs/pages/doc/alerts_manage.md

 If your query does NOT have a boolean result, you can specify different thresholds and different severities.

-{% include tip.html content="Most alert creation steps are the same for multi-threshold alerts and sinngle-threshold alerts. " %}
+{% include tip.html content="Most alert creation steps are the same for multi-threshold alerts and single-threshold alerts. " %}

 ### Who Gets Notified When the Alert Changes State?